Carnegie Mellon Women’s Association Bylaws

 Article I - Name

-The name of the Women's Club of Carnegie-Mellon University will be changed to the Carnegie Mellon Women's Association.
+The name of the Women’s Club of Carnegie Mellon University will be the Carnegie Mellon Women’s Association.

-The Carnegie Mellon Women's Association seeks to give women of the Carnegie Mellon University community the opportunity to meet and interact with other women across the campus.
+The Carnegie Mellon Women’s Association seeks to give women of the Carnegie Mellon University community the opportunity to meet and interact with other women across the campus.
 Through a variety of programs and social gatherings, members can help to build a greater sense of community life at Carnegie Mellon.
-During the Association's long history of service at the University, a primary concern has been the welfare of the students.
-Currently, to this end, scholarship awards are given to senior women each year.
+During the Association’s long history of service at the University, a primary concern has been the welfare of the students.
+To this end, scholarship awards are given to graduating senior undergraduate women each year.

 Article III - Membership

-Membership in the Association is open to all women associated with the University including faculty, administrators, trustees, and staff or wives/partners and friends of faculty, administrators, trustees and staff.
-Any member may retain her active membership in the Association upon her retirement or upon her husband's retirement or death.
+Section 1.
+Membership in the Association is open to all women associated with the University including faculty, administrators, trustees, and staff, or wives/partners and friends of faculty, administrators, trustees, and staff.
+Any member may retain her active membership in the Association upon her retirement or upon her partner’s retirement or death.

 Article IV - Officers and their Election

-Section I. The officers of the Association shall be an Honorary President, President, one or more Vice-Presidents (as needed), Secretary, Treasurer and Editor.
+Section 1.
+The officers of the Association shall be an Honorary President, President, Past President, one or more Vice Presidents (as needed), and Treasurer.
 These officers will constitute the Executive Committee of the Association.

 The Honorary President will be the wife of the President of the University.
 If the President of the University is a woman, she will be the Honorary President of the Association.

 Section 2.
-No officers shall be eligible for the same office for more than two years in succession.
+No officers shall be eligible for the same office for more than two terms in succession unless approved by the members.

-Section 4.
-A vacancy occurring in an office during the year shall be filled by the Executive Committee for the un-expired term.
+Section 5.
+A vacancy occurring in an office during the year shall be filled by the Executive Committee for the unexpired term.

 Article V - Duties of Officers

-Section 2.
-The Vice-Presidents, in their order, shall perform the duties of the President in her absence or temporary inability to serve, and they shall be responsible for tasks assigned by the President.
+Section 3.
+The Vice Presidents shall perform the duties of the President in her absence or temporary inability to serve, and they shall be responsible for tasks assigned by the President, including but not limited to, programming, communications, membership and website.

 Section 4.
 The Treasurer shall collect and receive all money due to the Association and disburse same on order of the President or the Executive Committee.
 She shall assume fiscal responsibility for the portion of the Association budget funded by the University.
 She shall prepare an annual Treasurer’s report and shall have another member of the Association review her books at the end of her term.